yousefalsatouf/BeCode-Training/02-the-hill/02-character-manager/README.md

 When the form is completed create the character in the API and redirect to the character list page.

-### Character edition page
+### Character edition

-This page should be similar to the Character creation page except it allows to edit an existing character. button to delete characters.
+This part should be similar to the Character creation page except it allows to edit an existing character. button to delete characters.
 It should display a modal asking for confirmation.